 Immunotherapy is the medical term for allergy shots or injections.
 A very small amount of the allergen is injected under the skin once or twice a week.
 Immunotherapy gradually builds up your ability to tolerate an allergen.

-In addition to looking for ways to manage and treat allergies, it's important to look at related factors.
-If you snore or think you might have sleep apnea (this applies to your love one as well!), contact us at New York ENT to take our snore quiz or schedule an at-home sleep study.
+In addition to looking for ways to manage and treat allergies, it’s important to look at related factors.
+If you snore or think you might have sleep apnea (this applies to your loved ones as well!), contact us at New York ENT to take our snore quiz or schedule an at-home sleep study.
 We also offer a variety of allergy and sleep apnea treatments to help you regain your health.